webxdc/webxdc_docs/src/spec.md

 Either `message.file`, `message.text` or both needs to be set.
-The text can usually be modified by the user and the user may decide to sent the text without the file or sent nothing at all.
+The text can usually be modified by the user and the user may decide to send the text without the file or send nothing at all.

 To let the user focus on sending the message, calling this function will immediately pass control back to the main app